Marchanis/Marchanis/README.md

-### Hi, I'm Salwa Marchani from Morocco 🇲🇦
+### Hi, I'm Salwa Marchani from  🇲🇦

-👩🏻‍💻  Developer sharing about my journey and learnings in tech<br>
-👩🏻‍🎓 Studied digital development , Casablanca<br>
-🗣️ Languages spoken: English, Arabic, French<br>
-💭 I'm Currently learning Spanish
+# 👩🏻‍💻 Welcome to Tech Girl World 👩🏻‍💻